renzol2/brain/docs/noise-gate.md

 - when signal $>$ threshold, the gate is "open" and allows signal to pass through
 - when signal level $\leq$ threshold, the gate is "closed" silencing the signal

-Gates are commonly used for removing low-level background noise.
+Gates are commonly used for removing low-level background [[noise]].

 - assumed that noise level is below signal level
 - for basic gates, not possible to remove noise while signal is present